islegendary/google-ads-click-parameters/README.md

 - Optional variables such as `S3_KEY_PREFIX`, `S3_POINTER_KEY` and
   `INCREMENT_MINUTES` control S3 locations and the query lookback window.

+The Lambda automatically refreshes the OAuth access token using the stored refresh token on each invocation.
+If Google returns a new refresh token it is written back to Secrets Manager so subsequent runs use the updated credential.

 ## Initial Load

 `initial_load.py` provides a minimal example of exporting historical data from a